fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 ]
 ```

-MongoDB does know the types of the fields of the stored entities, but it has no information about which collection of entities the user record ids refer to.
+MongoDB does know the types of the fields of the stored entities, but it has no information about which collection of entities the user record ids are referring to.
 MongoDB also does not care what fields the entities stored in the collections have.
-MongoDB therefore leaves it entirely up to the programmer to ensure that the correct information is stored in the database.
+Therefore MongoDB leaves it entirely up to the programmer to ensure that the correct information is being stored in the database.

 There are both advantages and disadvantages to not having a schema.
-One advantage is the flexibility that schema agnosticism brings: since the schema does not need to be defined at the database level, application development can be faster and easier in some cases, with little effort required to define and modify the schema in any case.
-The problems with schema-lessness are related to the error-proneness, everything is left to the programmer, the database has no way of checking whether the data stored in it is <i>honest</i>, i.e. whether all mandatory fields have values, whether fields of reference type refer to existing entities of the right type in general, etc.
+One of the advantages is the flexibility that schema agnosticism brings: since schema does not need to be defined at the database level, application development may be faster in a certain cases, and easier, with little of effort must be made in defining the schema and its changes in any case.
+Problems with not having a schema are related to the error-proneness: everything is left up to the programmer.
+The database itself has no way of checking whether the data in it is <i>honest</i>, i.e. whether all mandatory fields have values, whether the reference type fields refer to existing entities of the right type in general, etc.

-The relational databases that are the focus of this section, on the other hand, rely heavily on the existence of a schema, and the advantages and disadvantages of schema databases are almost the opposite of those of non-schema databases.
+The relational databases that are the focus of this section, on the other hand, lean heavily on the existence of a schema, and the advantages and disadvantages of schema databases are almost the opposite compared of the non-schema databases.

-The reason why the earlier parts of the course used MongoDB is precisely because of its schema-less nature, which has made the database somewhat easier to use for someone with little knowledge of relational databases.
-For most of the use cases in this course I would have chosen a relational database myself.
+The reason why the the previous sections of the course used MongoDB is precisely because of its schema-less nature, which has made it easier to use the database for someone with little knowledge of relational databases.
+For most of the use cases of this course, I would have chosen the relational database myself.

 ### Application database

 We need a relational database for our application.
 There are many options, we will use the currently most popular Open Source solution [PostgreSQL](https://www.postgresql.org/).
 If you wish, you can install Postgres (as the database is often called) on your machine.
 An easier way is to use one of the cloud-based Postgres, e.g. [ElephantSQL](https://www.elephantsql.com/).
 You can also use the lessons learned in the course [part 12](/en/part12) to run Postgres locally using Docker.

 However, we will now take advantage of the fact that it is possible to create a Postgres database for your application on the Heroku cloud platform, familiar from parts 3 and 4.

 In the theoretical material in this section, we build a Postgres-enabled version of the backend of the notes-storage application built in sections 3 and 4.